5 Ways You Can Support Family Reunification Efforts

 2. Call on Congress to Fund Alternatives to Detention

-More than 400 families who had previously been separated by the Trump Administration’s zero-humanity policy have been able to use alternatives to detention this week as the government reunifies them due to the combined efforts and resources of not-for-profit, advocacy, and private sector organizations.
+More than 400 families who had previously been separated by the Trump Administration’s zero-humanity policy have been able to use alternatives to detention due to the combined efforts and resources of not-for-profit, advocacy, and private sector organizations.

 Detention facilities are expensive, they require our tax dollars to fund them and they can lead to family separation when parents are placed in facilities where children can’t be and shouldn’t be held.
 The administration’s proposals to incarcerate families and increase the number of immigration jail beds is not the solution to family separation.
 We can intervene today by letting our members of Congress know that their constituents do not want their tax dollars used to pay for family incarceration, and by calling on Congress to instead allocate money for common sense and fiscally responsible alternatives to detention like the highly effective family case management program.